 For this recipe, I adapted the Cream Cheese Chocolate Chip Cookie recipe I posted a few weeks ago.
 You can see that recipe by clicking this cookie recipe.
 These cookies are super easy to make but do require a chill time in the refrigerate so the cream cheese and butter have a chance to become more solid.
 This chill time also allows the lemon zest to relax and leads the dough to having more of that lemon flavor we all love.

 After 5-7 minute of beating batter, add half the flour mixture to the batter.
-Next, measure and add all of the baking soda, cornstarch, salt and chopped lemon zest.
+Next, measure and add all of the baking soda, cornstarch, salt, and chopped lemon zest.
 Pour in lemon juice and continue beating on medium speed.
 Add the remainder of the flour to the dough and mix.
-Dough should start to form a ball if mixed right.
+The dough should start to form a ball if mixed right.
 If no ball is forming, add a little more flour until ball forms.
-If dough is too dry, add just a little lemon juice.
+If the dough is too dry, add just a little lemon juice.
 Chill cookie dough in the refrigerator for at least 3 hours.

-Place in oven and bake for 9-10 minutes.
+Place in the oven the and bake for 9-10 minutes.
 Remove from oven and allow cookies to cool completely before transferring.
 Cookies will harden within a few hours to overnight.
-To make the glaze, combine powered sugar and water in a small bowl and whisk until icing is smooth.
+To make the glaze, combine powdered sugar and water in a small bowl and whisk until icing is smooth.
 Dunk cookies in upside down or drizzle icing over cookies.
 Zest extra lemon for the icing if desired.

 Glazed Cream Cheese Lemon Cookies